zainshafiq/NHL_Hockey_Mock-Up_Observer_Pattern/README.md

 # NHL_Mock-Up_Observer_Pattern
-NHL Game Mock-Up Observer Pattern, ENSE 470 U of R Lab,
+NHL Game Mock-Up Observer Pattern, tdouglas, ENSE 470 U of R Lab

 The given file is the prototype for a NHL application.
 Currently it supports 6 teams and will allow creating games for that day and updating the game scores.